Michigan State University Housing: Brody Neighborhood renovations

 The newly constructed Brody Square appears to be a key factor in students' living arrangement plans for the coming school year.
 Renovations began on Brody Hall in January 2009.
 Among other upgrades, improvements included redesigned entrances, new dining area, a two-story main lounge, and improved community spaces on all floors.
 Phase I was completed in July 2010 with final renovations completed July 2011 and ready for students and staff for the Fall 2011 academic year.

 During the 2010–2011 academic year, Emmons hall was closed for remodeling and structure updates and resumed operations in the Fall 2011 academic year.
 Bailey and Rather Halls renovations were completed in May 2012.
 Bryan and Armstrong Halls were closed from mid-2012 to mid-2013, and opened for the Fall 2013 academic year.
-The last to be renovated, Butterfield Hall, was upened for the Fall 2014 academic year.
+The last to be renovated, Butterfield Hall, was opened for the Fall 2014 academic year.

 University apartments

 Michigan State owns and operates two apartment complexes, Spartan Village and Cherry Lane.
 A third complex, University Village, underwent recent redevelopment.
 When it reopened in August 2007, it offered new apartment-style housing for upper-level undergrads.
-The University owns in total 1,800 one- and two-bedroom apartments.
+The university owns in total 1,800 one- and two-bedroom apartments.
 As of Fall 2012, The Cherry Lane Apartments have been demolished and the area has not undergone any new building.
 Instead, an open field with grass and trees lies in its place to the west of Holden Hall.
 University Village is a part of the Brody Neighborhood as well.